 This document aims to synthesize and update the existing Central Oregon Regional Transit Master Plan (2013) and the Bend Metropolitan Planning Organization's (MPO) Public Transit Plan and Transit Corridor Land Use Assessment (2013).

+The TMP process applied robust community engagement to identify each community's needs.
 CET has opportunities to enhance transit services with the STIF transit funds but still faces future funding challenges.
 The TMP addresses this and other potential future funding scenarios.